prathamesh-sonpatki/golang-challenge/_posts/2015-05-25-go-challenge4.md

 ##### Requirements of the challenge

-In the challenge repository, you'll find a driver program made up of a parser that reads trucks full of pallets from an input file, passes them through the repacker, and evaluates the results.
+Download a [zip file](http://golang-challenge.com/data/ch4/gc4.zip) where you'll find a driver program made up of a parser that reads trucks full of pallets from an input file, passes them through the repacker, and evaluates the results.

 Your job is to replace the current `repack.go` file with your own.
 You may not modify the other provided Go files.
 You may add additional files.